 Victoria: Catch Up Before the Season 3 Premiere

-Tell your friends, your family, your Mistress of the Robes, and your Lady of the Bedchamber: Victoria returns to MASTERPIECE on PBS with Season 3 on January 13 at 9/8c!
+Tell your friends, your family, your Mistress of the Robes, and your Lady of the Bedchamber: we’ve got everything you need to know before watching Season 3!
 If you need a recap of the Season 2 finale, “Comfort and Joy,” you’ve come to the right place—break out the eggnog and the holly, and find out where we left off.

 Victoria Gets All the Presents